‘Yuri On Ice’ Season 2 Release Date Set For October? Yuri And Viktor Will Compete For The Gold

-It looks like we finally have an idea when Yuri on Ice Season 2’s release date is going to be.
+It looks like we finally have an idea about Yuri on Ice Season 2’s release date.
 Immediately after the first season of the figure skating anime ended, fans were already clamoring for the second season.
 But the studio kept its plans under wraps.

 Yuri On Ice Season 2 Release Date Leaked?